FaithKovi/aws-bootcamp-cruddur-2023/journal/week0.md

 - [x] Set MFA and create IAM role.

-- [] Use EventBridge to hookup Health Dashboard to SNS and send notification when there is a service health issue.

 - [x] Review all the questions of each pillars in the Well Architected Tool

-- [] Create an architectural diagram to the best of my ability the CI/CD logical pipeline in Lucid Charts

 - [x] Research the technical and service limits of specific services and how they could impact the technical path for technical flexibility.